ebisLab/Car-Sales/notes.md

-redux is more of an architecture than an a library --> it's predictable -- helps apps that behave consistently.
+redux is more of an architecture than an a library --> it's **predictable** - state management solution -- helps apps that behave consistently.
 -centralized
 -flexible
 -time travel debugging (?)